Karlstad Municipality: Politics

 Municipalities are responsible for government-mandated duties, and elections for the Municipal council are held every four years, parallel to the general elections.

-The inhabitants of Karlstad have a tendency to vote close to the national results at the general elections, making it the generally accepted Bellwether town of Sweden.
+Until the 2010s inhabitants of Karlstad had a tendency to vote close to the national results at the general elections, making it the generally accepted bellwether town of Sweden.
+In 2022 this had decisively changed, with the winning right coalition performing seven points better overall than it did in Karlstad, with the bellwether municipalities instead being previous Social Democrats-dominated post-industrial towns in Bergslagen a bit northeast of Karlstad.

+Demographics

+This is a demographic table based on Karlstad Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 95,290 residents, including 74,827 Swedish citizens of voting age.
+52.5% voted for the left coalition and 46.4% for the right coalition.
+Indicators are in percentage points except population totals and income.

 Elections

 Riksdag

 These are the local results of the Riksdag elections since the 1972 municipality reform.
 The results of the Sweden Democrats were not published by SCB between 1988 and 1998 at a municipal level to the party's small nationwide size at the time.
 "Votes" denotes valid votes, whereas "Turnout" denotes also blank and invalid votes.